-Over the past couple of years, feminism has been dubbed cool once more and body positive bloggers are all over Instagram.
-Lynx – once one of the worst offenders – has launched a thoughtful campaign based on the concept of masculinity.
+Over the past decade, feminism has been dubbed cool once more and body positive bloggers are all over Instagram.
+Lynx – once one of the worst offenders – launched a thoughtful campaign based on the concept of masculinity.
 In an exciting move, stricter guidelines are now being imposed on gender stereotypes in advertising throughout the UK.
 And my boyfriend steals my deodorant every day.
 Aren’t the Yorkie-style ‘Not for Girls’ marketing campaigns, and pricey ‘pink’ versions of existing products already behind us?

 We’ve had BIC’s range of pens ‘for her’, with the promise that these pink pens will “fit comfortably in a woman’s hand”.
 Then there are the gendered Kinder Eggs, which force children firmly into the rigid box – pink or blue, dolls or cars – determined by the sex they are assigned at birth.
 And thanks to a Czech brewery, women can now drink beer!
-Yes, this beer, marketed as a “representation of a woman’s strength, and a girl’s tenderness” has liberated the fairer sex from a world in which rosé and cocktails were our only viable boozing options.
+Yes, this beer, marketed as a “representation of a woman’s strength, and a girl’s tenderness” has liberated the fairer sex from a world in which rosé and cocktails were the only viable boozing options.

 Co-opting feminism as a marketing ploy

-‘Femvertising’ is not a new concept: cigarette brand Virginia Slims was flogging female empowerment as far back as 1968 with its slogan “You’ve come a long way baby”.
+‘Femvertising’ is not a new concept: cigarette brand Virginia Slims was flogging female empowerment as far back as 1968 with its slogan “You’ve come a long way, baby”.

 However, fourth-wave feminism has coincided with a digital era in which brands are striving to appear ‘woke’ to stand out in a saturated market.
 It’s estimated that consumers are now exposed to between 4,000 and 10,000 adverts per day.
 Meanwhile, research from Nielsen has shown that 66 per cent of consumers will spend more money on a product if it’s from a socially responsible brand, while 81 per cent of millennials expect their favourite companies to publicly declare their corporate citizenship.

-There’s Pantene’s #shinestrong campaign, which discussed research that found women are more likely than men to constantly apologise to those around them.
+There was Pantene’s #shinestrong campaign, which discussed research that found women are more likely than men to constantly apologise to those around them.
 Meanwhile, Covergirl – a US cosmetics brand – ran a star-studded #GirlsCan campaign, intended to break down barriers to girls achieving their full potential.

 Then there was the #LikeAGirl campaign, from Always – a sanitary product manufacturer.
 This ran during the coveted Super Bowl ad break slot back in 2014.
 Its concept – turning the negative connotations of doing something “like a girl” inside out – was immensely clickable.
-And surely huge brands dedicating their marketing budgets to highlighting female empowerment is a good thing?
+And surely huge brands dedicating their marketing budgets to highlighting female empowerment is a good thing?!

 It’s not inherently negative that female empowerment is currently being highlighted, but when such an important issue is capitalised on for financial gain, it can feel exploitative and even see the brand become the subject of a backlash.
-Gender equality is a multifaceted and complex issue and, therefore, is not best condensed in a trite hashtag or feel good vid.
+Gender equality is a multifaceted and complex issue and, therefore, is not best condensed into a trite hashtag or feel good vid.
 And what will happen once fashionable feminism has ‘had its moment’?
 This is more than a fad and must be treated as such.

 Cards Against Humanity for Her

 That’s why it’s so refreshing to see a brand that just gets it.
-The company behind Cards Against Humanity – “a party game for horrible people” – recently pinkwashed its box for a special “for her” edition.
+The company behind Cards Against Humanity – “a party game for horrible people” – pinkwashed its box for a special “for her” edition.
 But rather than being a condescending attempt to shift more units, the Cards Against Humanity for her edition takes on the so-called pink tax to serve up a delicious slice of satire.